Voluntary Copper Industry Initiatives

-The European copper industry’s products will contribute towards sustainable economic growth within the EU, as well as enhance the quality of the everyday lives of its citizens.
+The European copper industry’s products and initiatives will contribute towards sustainable economic growth within the EU, as well as enhance the quality of the everyday lives of its citizens.

-In this section, you can read about the industry's voluntary initiatives on sustainability, its proactive efforts with regard to environmental protection and the health and safety of its workers, plus its studies on the environmental impacts of using, and then recycling, copper products.
+In this section, you can read about the voluntary copper industry initiatives on sustainability, the proactive efforts with regard to environmental protection and the health and safety of its workers, plus studies on the environmental impacts of using, and then recycling, copper products.

 Copper Voluntary Risk Assessment